NaoiseGaffney/Training/README.md

 ---

-* **User Story 001 (Consumer):** As a consumer I want to view and purchase the courses and coaching sessions on offer so that I can attend them to imorove my professional presentation and communication skills.
+* **User Story 001 (Consumer):** As a consumer, I want to view and purchase the courses and coaching sessions on offer so that I can attend them to improve my professional presentation and communication skills.
 	* **Use Case 001-001 - View Home / Index Page and LinkedIn Profile:** As a consumer I want to view what GaffCo Consulting is all about, and what is on offer.
 		* **Task 1:** Access the home / index page [Training and Development](https://training-and-development.herokuapp.com/).
 Scroll through the content on the page.
 		* **Task 2:** Click on the LinkedIn Profile link to access further details about the owner of GaffCo Consulting.